 Learn more about how your organisation can help promote flu vaccination using communication and campaign resources from the Department of Health and Human Services.
-This page included resources to promote flu prevention and vaccination messages.
+This page includes resources to promote flu prevention and vaccination messages.

 The Department of Health and Human Services seasonal flu vaccination campaign materials are available to assist partners in communicating about the importance of vaccination.
 This digital toolkit includes sample social media and newsletter content, graphics, web assets, and media prep material.
-This material is downloadable, shareable, and some of the material is customizable.
+This material is downloadable, shareable, and some of the material is customisable.

 General practitioners, local councils, pharmacists, hospitals, health organisations and community and youth organisations concerned with the health and wellbeing of all Victorians are invited to use, adapt and share the resources to promote flu prevention and vaccination messages.
 Spread the word, not the flu!